Village Hall: how it works

 Adapted/abridged from Charity Commission guidance.
 See more at: www.charitycommission.gov.uk/ publications/cc3.aspx#b2

 Ilmington Village Hall is a registered charity (number 217490).
-At June 2017, there are 10 members of the management committee (trustees):
+At Jan 2018, there are nine members of the management committee (trustees):

 Bryan Clifford (Chairman)